-- 1.12 This draft version of the screening report has been has been produced for consultation with the three statutory consultees, Environment Agency, Historic England and Natural England.
-Following this consultation a final version of the report will be published taking into account the responses and views of the statutory consultees. - 1.13 The draft screening report concludes that the proposals in the emerging Charing Neighbourhood Plan are likely to result in significant environmental effects and therefore a Strategic Environmental Assessment is required. - 1.14 However, the implementation of the proposed Neighbourhood Plan is unlikely to impact upon Natura 2000 sites and therefore it is considered that no Habitats Regulations Assessment/Appropriate Assessment is required.
+- 1.12 The draft version of the screening report was produced for consultation with the three statutory consultees, Environment Agency, Historic England and Natural England in December 2018 January 2019.
+The responses and views of the statutory consultees are contained within Appendix 2. - 1.13 Further consultation will take place with Natural England on the October 2020 update following their recently updated advice. - 1.14 The draft screening report concludes that the proposals in the emerging Charing Neighbourhood Plan are likely to result in significant environmental effects and therefore a Strategic Environmental Assessment is required.

+1.15 However, the implementation of the proposed Neighbourhood Plan is unlikely to impact upon Natura 2000 sites and therefore it is considered that no Habitats Regulations Assessment/Appropriate Assessment is required.